 Practical information

-• Barcelona Card: tourist card with free or priority entrance, unlimited travel and other advantages for 3, 4 or 5 days.
+Barcelona Card: tourist card with free or priority admission, unlimited travel and other advantages for 3, 4 or 5 days.
 More information

-• Remember that on-street parking is metered and parking time is limited in certain areas.
-A large part of Barcelona is a Low-Emissions Zone, where driving and parking are restricted. visit Barcelona City Council website to find out about them.
+Remember that on-street parking is metered and parking time is limited in certain areas.
+Furthermore, a large part of Barcelona is a Low Emission Zone and has traffic and parking restrictions: check the Barcelona City Council website for details.

-• These traffic restrictions also apply to vehicles with non-Spanish number plates.
-If you have a non-Spanish number plate, you must register it and check whether it needs authorisation: follow this link for more information.
-If you have a French environmental label, these are considered to correspond to Spanish labels: consult the DGT website table of equivalences to find out what restrictions might affect you.
+These traffic restrictions also apply to vehicles with non-Spanish number plates.
+If you have a non-Spanish number plate, you must register it and check whether it needs authorisation: you can find more information at the following link.
+If you have the French environmental sticker, you are considered to have the corresponding Spanish sticker: check the equivalence table on the DGT website to find out which restrictions may apply to you.

 How to get around in metro/tram

-• They usually run from 05:00 to 24:00.
-On Fridays and the eve of public holidays, until 2:00 a.m.; on Saturdays and Sundays, the service is offered 24 hours a day.
+They usually run from 05:00 to midnight.
+On Fridays and the eve of public holidays, service runs until 2:00 a.m., while on Saturdays and Sundays, a continuous service is offered from 5:00 a.m. on Saturday until 12:00 a.m. on Sunday.

 How to get around in bus

-• There is a night bus service: Nit Bus.
-All night bus routes start or stop at or around Plaza de Catalunya.
+There is a night bus service: Nit Bus.
+All night bus routes, except N0 and N19, start or stop at Plaça Catalunya or the surrounding area.

 How to get around in other means of transport

-• Bicycle: : an unusual, different and sustainable way to get around Barcelona.
+Bicycle : an original, different and sustainable way to get around Barcelona.
 The city is well-equipped with cycle lanes.
-There are many bike rental companies, plus the municipal service Bicing.
+There are many bike rental companies, plus the municipal Bicing service.